9 Tips to Being a Successful Online Learner

 Schools may also have a less formal review process which requires you to submit a copy of your transcript along with the course catalog from your prior institution.
 Transfer credit decisions can be made on a case-by-case basis.
 It may seem like a hassle to have to locate an old course description or syllabus, but it might be worth thousands of dollars in saved tuition.

-Before enrollment, explore the possibility of demonstrating proficiency for what you already know.
+Before enrollment, explore the possibility of demonstrating proficiency in what you already know.
 It’s possible to test out of introductory-level coursework by passing challenge exams like Advanced Placement (AP) and College Level Examination Program (CLEP).
 There is a fee for each AP and CLEP exam you attempt, but if you test high enough on the exam, you will not need to take the course at college.
-Successfully passing a handful of challenge exams can significantly speed up the time it takes to complete your bachelor’s degree online while saving you money in the process.
+Successfully passing a handful of challenging exams can significantly speed up the time it takes to complete your bachelor’s degree online while saving you money in the process.

 Additionally, acceptance of prior life experience for transfer credit may be available.
 Not all institutions offer this benefit; these credits are subject to the policies of the college or university you plan on attending.